A mechanism for a "leaky" black hole to catalyze galaxy formation

 \section{Abstract}

-The Newtonian and general relativistic equations for radial motion in the field of a central massive object are identical, and have the property that particles infalling from rest at infinity, and black hole ``wind'' particles with relativistic velocity leaking radially out from the nominal horizon, both have the same magnitude of velocity at any radius from the hole.
+In the gravitational field of a Schwarzschild-like black hole, particles infalling from rest at infinity, and black hole ``wind'' particles with relativistic velocity leaking radially out from the nominal horizon, both have the same magnitude of velocity at any radius from the hole.
 Hence when equally massive infalling and wind particles collide at any radius, they yield collision products with zero center of mass radial velocity, which can then nucleate star formation at the collision radius.
-We suggest that this gives a general mechanism by which a central black hole can catalyze galaxy formation.
+We suggest that this gives a mechanism by which a central black hole can catalyze galaxy formation.
 For disk galaxies, this mechanism explains the observed approximately exponential falloff of the surface brightness with radius, and gives an estimate of the associated scale length.

 A number of salient facts suggest that galaxies and black holes are intimately related.
-It is now believed that every galaxy harbors a black hole at its center, and it is also known that the central bulge size of galaxies is correlated with the mass of the internal black hole.
-These facts, as well as observational data \cite{V1},\cite{V2},\cite{V3}, suggest that the black hole may be formed first and then plays a role in galaxy formation, but a specific mechanism has been lacking.
+It is now suspected that every galaxy harbors a black hole at its center, and it is known that the central bulge size of galaxies is correlated with the mass of the internal black hole.
+These facts, as well as observational data \cite{V1},\cite{V2},\cite{V3}, suggest that the black hole may be formed first and then plays a role in galaxy formation, but a concrete mechanism has been lacking.

 From a different direction, as reviewed in \cite{A1}, we have studied consequences of the postulate that ``dark energy'' arises from an action constructed from nonderivative metric components so as to be invariant under the Weyl scaling $g_{\mu\nu}(x) \to \lambda(x) g_{\mu\nu}(x)$, where $\lambda(x)$ is a general scalar function.
 This novel dark energy action, which reduces to the usually assumed one in cosmological contexts when $g_{00}(x)=1$, is given by